Overview of Data Types in MATLAB

 |cell2struct||This function converts from cell array to structure array|

 |cellstr||This function creates a cell array of strings from a character array|

 |mat2cell||This function converts from array to cell array with potentially different sized cells|

 |num2cell||This function converts from array to cell array with consistently sized cells|

 |struct2cell||This function converts from structure to cell array|

-- From the above discussion and example, we got a deep look into the various data types of MATLAB programing language.
-Each of these data types is very important and MATLAB users need to deeply understand the property and usages of each of this type to write efficient MATLAB programs that are fast, optimized for performance and scalable for future needs.
+- From the above discussion and example, we got a deep look into the various data types of MATLAB programming language.
+Each of these data types is very important and MATLAB users need to deeply understand the property and usages of each of these types to write efficient MATLAB programs that are fast, optimized for performance, and scalable for future needs.

 - As a beginner, users are advised to practice a lot of these syntaxes so that they can understand their usages and relative advantages and disadvantages.
 Such coding practice is important to have great control over any language and to be able to write efficient MATLAB codes.